-Pearl Street is located between bustling Main Street and the harbor front and is adjacent to the future site of the new regional performing arts center.
+Pearl Street is located between bustling Main Street and the harbor front.

 50 Pearl Street was constructed in 1830 as a residential home and has a rich history as a gathering place for local artists.
 Playwrights and poets congregated at the home for lively readings, and nautical-themed original Vernon B. Coleman murals decorate the basement walls.

-Gallery Artrio is owned and managed by three artists; Susan Carey, Kathy Edmonston and Colleen Vandeventer, who bring diverse professional backgrounds to the business and come together with a common vision for this new fine art gallery.
+Gallery Artrio is owned and managed by Kathy Edmonston and Colleen Vandeventer who bring diverse professional backgrounds to the business and come together with a common vision for this new fine art gallery.

 As former participants in the HyArts Shanties Program, the artists have watched the Hyannis arts scene develop.
 “We think it is the right time to bring a fine art gallery downtown and had been looking for the right space,” said Kathy Edmonston of East Sandwich.
-“Our goal is to offer quality fine art in a beautiful, relaxing environment that showcases the work of the artists in a way we think patrons will love,” said Sue Carey of West Hyannisport.
+“Our goal is to offer quality fine art in a beautiful, relaxing environment that showcases the work of the artists in a way we think patrons will love."
 “We had more in mind than a gallery, when we imagined Artrio,” Colleen Vandeventer said.
 “We want to be active participants in this emerging arts district.
-So, we will have a working artist studio during gallery hours in the summer.
-Off-season we will convert more of the summer gallery into working studios.
-We’ll have Open Studio events, special exhibits and occasional workshops to keep us busy year round.”
+Gallery Artrio hosts special exhibits and occasional workshops to present offerings year round.

-Gallery Artrio represents several local painters, as well as handblown glass from McDermott Glass Studio in Sandwich, and hand-wrought jewelry from two design studios.
+Gallery Artrio represents award-winning local painters as well as handblown glass from McDermott Glass Studio in Sandwich, and hand-wrought jewelry from three design studios.

-The HyArts Campus located at the corner of Pearl and South Street provides community art space, working artist studios and a professional artist gallery which support and promote the arts through instruction, events, exhibits and performances; the campus includes Gallery Artrio, Bass River Pottery, Sarah Holl ArtSpace and the Guyer Barn. www.hyartsdistrict.com and on facebook at hyartsdistrict.
+The HyArts Campus located at the corner of Pearl and South Street provides community art space, working artist studios and a professional artist gallery which support and promote the arts through instruction, events, exhibits and performances; the campus includes Gallery Artrio, Bass River Pottery, artist-in-residence Mellissa Morris and the Guyer Barn. www.ArtsBarnstable.com On FB and instagram @artsbarnstable.